sbcas/chef-rfc/new/telemetry.md

 ## Scope

 This RFC only covers Chef's open source ecosystem.
-It does not cover closed- source, commercially available tools made by Chef software.
+It does not apply to proprietary, commercially available tools made by Chef Software.

 ## Motivation